angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ## Saturday &mdash; Italian Legacy Invitational

-The Italian Legacy Invitational is a yearly invite-only tournament that features some of the best players in the italian Legacy scene.
+The Italian Legacy Invitational is a yearly invite-only tournament that features some of the best players in the Italian Legacy scene.
 I finished 9th last year, so I was looking forward to get a better result.
 First and firemost, though, I wanted to get back to playing well (compared to my standard, at least).